LesleyLai/blog/contents/blog/std_align/en.md

   <figcaption style="text-align: center">Figure.2 - Arena after allocation</figcaption>
 </figure>

-Arena allocation has outstanding performance characteristics, especially compared to complicated beasts like `malloc`.
+Arena allocator has outstanding performance characteristics, especially compared to complicated beasts like `malloc`.
 Each allocation only needs to bump a pointer, and the deallocation is almost free if the objects allocated are trivially destructible.
 If we need to call destructors, the situation gets much more complicated since we need to maintain a list of objects to destroy, but that is out-of-scope of this post.